-Abigail Sewell is a film and theatre director and the Co-Founder and Artistic Director of Uproot, a socially driven, cross-arts production company with the mission of supporting Black artists.
+Abigail Sol is a film and theatre director and the Founder of Uproot, a production company with the mission of supporting Black artists.

 Her work is motivated by the transformative power of storytelling, and engages with themes of race, gender, class and sexuality, championing untold narratives from underrepresented voices.